Launch Week 04Check the updates

 Turnkey provides low-level cryptographic infrastructure for building custom wallet experiences.
 Turnkey is for teams that want to build their own wallet product, similar to how Coinbase built Base Smart Wallet, but using Turnkey's security infrastructure.

-Comparison Table: Turnkey vs. Base Smart Wallet
+Comparison Table: Turnkey vs. Coinbase Wallet

 LevelInfrastructure (API)Product (SDK)